 What is Menopause?

 Literally translated, Menopause means when your menses, or monthly cycle, pauses or stops.
 When this happens, it generally means that you’ve stopped ovulating.
 When you stop ovulating, there’s no need for your body to thicken your uterine lining in preparation for pregnancy every month.
 This means you stop getting your period regularly and eventually stop getting your period altogether.
-Common Menopause can symptoms include:
+Common Menopause symptoms can include:

 - Irregular periods